Gabriel Byrne: Personal life

 Byrne had a 12-year relationship with television producer and presenter Aine O'Connor, from 1974 to 1986.
 He began a relationship with actress Ellen Barkin, and relocated to Manhattan to be with her.
-A year later, in 1988, he married Barkin, with whom he has two children, John "Jack" Daniel (born 1989) and Romy Marion (born 1992).
+A year later, in 1988, he married Barkin, with whom he has two children.
 The couple separated amicably in 1993, and divorced in 1999.
+He later married Hannah Beth King on 4 August 2014 at Ballymaloe House in County Cork.
+As of 2021, Byrne lives with his family in Rockport, Maine.

 At the fifth Jameson Dublin International Film Festival in 2007, Byrne was presented with the first of the new Volta awards, for lifetime achievement in acting.
 He received the Honorary Patronage of the University Philosophical Society, of Trinity College Dublin on 20 February 2007.
 In November 2007, he was awarded an honorary degree by the National University of Ireland, Galway; the president of the university, Iognáid Ó Muircheartaigh, said that the award was in recognition of the actor's "outstanding contribution to Irish and international film".

-Although Byrne is a fiercely private person, he released a documentary for the 20th Galway Film Fleadh in the summer of 2008 called Stories from Home, an intimate portrait about his life.
+Byrne released a documentary for the 20th Galway Film Fleadh in the summer of 2008 called Stories from Home, an intimate portrait about his life.
 It premiered in the United States in September 2009 at the Los Angeles Irish Film Festival.

 Byrne mentioned in interviews and his 1994 autobiography, Pictures in My Head that he hates being called "brooding".
 He has been listed by People as one of the "Sexiest Men Alive".
 Entertainment Weekly has also dubbed Byrne as one of the hottest celebrities over the age of 50.

-He married his partner, Hannah Beth King, on 4 August 2014 at Ballymaloe House in County Cork.
-Their daughter, Maisie James, was born in February 2017.
-As of 2021, Byrne lives with his family in Rockport, Maine.

 Byrne is an atheist and has been vocally critical of the Catholic Church, which he described in a 2011 interview with The Guardian as "repressive of women and minorities and repressive of its followers".
 In the same interview, he said that he still reads the Bible "for the fables".

-He was cultural ambassador for Ireland until he criticised The Gathering, a tourism initiative to encourage people of Irish heritage to visit the country, describing it as "a scam" and adding that the majority of Irish people "don't give a shit about the diaspora except to shake them down for a few quid".
+Byrne was cultural ambassador for Ireland until he criticised The Gathering, a tourism initiative to encourage people of Irish heritage to visit the country, describing it as "a scam" and adding that the majority of Irish people "don't give a shit about the diaspora except to shake them down for a few quid".
 Byrne also criticised the marketing strategy employed by Guinness known as Arthur's Day as "a cynical piece of exercise in a country which has a huge drinking problem".